regulusun/regulusun.github.io/_posts/2014-11-16-a-note-on-auto-layout.markdown

 ---
 layout: post
-title:  "A Note Of Auto Layout"
+title:  "A Note On Using Auto Layout"
 date:   2014-11-16 16:08:21
 categories: tech ios
 ---